 Problem Possible Cause Corrective Action The engine overheats.
 The engine load is excessive.
 Reduce ground speed.
 2. The oil level in the crankcase is low.
 2. Add oil to the crankcase.
 The cooling fins and air passages under the engine blower housing are plugged.
-Remove the obstruction from the cooling fins and air passages. plugged.
+Remove the obstruction from the cooling fins and air passages.
 4. The air cleaner is dirty.
 Clean or replace the air cleaner element.
 Dirt, water, or stale fuel is in fuel system.
 5. Contact an Authorized Service Dealer The starter does not crank The blade control switch is engaged.
 Move the blade control switch to Disengaged.
 The motion control levers are not in the park position.
 Move the motion control levers outward to the park position.
 3. The operator is not seated.
 3. Sit on the seat.
 4. The battery is dead.
 4. Charge the battery.
 The electrical connections are corroded or loose.
 Check the electrical connections for good contact.
 6. A fuse is blown.
 6. Replace the fuse.
 7. A relay or switch is damaged.
 7. Contact an Authorized Service Dealer.
-The engine will not start, starts hard, or fails to keep running.
+The engine will not start, starts hard, or 1.
 The fuel tank is empty.
-Fill the fuel tank. ialis to keep ruffilling.
+1. Fill the fuel tank. fails to keep running.
 2. The choke is not on.
-Move the choke lever to On.
+2. Move the choke lever to On.
 3. The air cleaner is dirty.
 Clean or replace the air cleaner element.
 The spark plug wire(s) is loose or disconnected.
 4. Install the wire(s) on the spark plug.
 The spark plug(s) is pitted, fouled, or the gap is incorrect.
 Install a new, correctly gapped spark plug(s).
 6. There is dirt in fuel filter.
 6. Replace the fuel filter.
 7. Dirt, water, or stale fuel is in fuel system.
 7. Contact an Authorized Service Dealer.
 8. There is incorrect fuel in the fuel tank.
 Drain the tank and replace the fuel with the proper type.
 The oil level in the crankcase is low.
 Add oil to the crankcase.
 The engine loses power.
 The engine load is excessive.
 Reduce ground speed.
 2. The air cleaner is dirty.
 Clean the air cleaner element.
 3. The oil level in the crankcase is low.
-3. Add oil to the crankcase.
+Add oil to the crankcase.
 The cooling fins and air passages under the engine blower housing are plugged.
 Remove the obstruction from the cooling fins and air passages.
 The spark plug(s) is pitted, fouled, or the gap is incorrect.
 Install a new, correctly gapped spark plug(s).
 6. The vent in the fuel cap is closed.
 6. Open the vent in the fuel cap.
 7. There is dirt in the fuel filter.
 7. Replace the fuel filter.
 Dirt, water, or stale fuel is in the fuel system.
 Contact an Authorized Service Dealer.
-9. There is incorrect fuel in the fuel tank.
+There is incorrect fuel in the fuel tank.
 Drain the tank and replace the fuel with the proper type.
 The machine does not drive.
 The bypass valves are open Close the tow valves.
 The traction belts are worn, loose, or broken.
 Contact an Authorized Service Dealer.
-The traction belts are off of the pulleys.
+3. The traction belts are off of the pulleys.4.
 The transmission has failed.
-Contact an Authorized Service Dealer.
-Contact an Authorized Service Dealer.
-The machine does not drive.
-The bypass valves are open The traction belts are worn, loose, or broken. the proper type.
-1. Close the tow valves.
-2. Contact an Authorized Service Dealer
+3. Contact an Authorized Service Dealer.4.
+Contact an Authorized Service Dealer. i.
+The transmission has falled.
+1. Sontast an Authorized Service Dealer.